ksh29-coder/viewserverflink/react-ui/UI_spec.md

 ## Account Overview Page

 ### Overview
 The Account Overview page provides a dynamic, real-time view of portfolio positions with configurable grouping and exposure calculations.
-The page ensures **price consistency** by using a unified data processing approach where both holdings and orders are calculated using identical price data.
+The page ensures **price consistency** by using a unified data processing approach where both holdings and orders are processed together using identical price data from the `aggregation.unified-mv` Kafka topic.

 ### UI Components